iivanoo/covid-apps-observer/data/data_us/reports/resources/com.shield.CombatCovidPBC___1.0.7/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.shield.CombatCovidPBC 1 reviews"/>
 </p>

+> It doesn't use the same contact tracing technology as the rest of apps.
+Which largely renders it useless.
+While arguably using a more privacy oriented technology.
+In this rare instance it's pointless and a waste of taxpayer money.<br> :date: __2020-12-14 17:31:06__

 > It doesn't show you on a map who has covid 19<br> :date: __2020-12-10 18:06:29__

 > First review.<br> :date: __2020-12-05 06:13:42__